 Glossier, on the other hand, is consistent and authentic by posting product photos, closeups and memes that are candid and natural.
 Without fancy editing and professional photoshoots, their content seems down-to-earth and approachable.

-Selecting the best hashtags for your Instagram posts can mean the difference between appearing as a top post or sinking to the bottom of the feed without a trace.
+Selecting the best hashtags for your Instagram posts can make the difference between appearing as a top post or sinking to the bottom of the feed without a trace.

 Make your hashtags too generic — think #christmas or #fashion — and your post will face competition from potentially millions of others.
 Instead, use a mix of trending and industry-specific hashtags to find the best hashtag to connect with your targeted followers.